jayeshgangadharan/pingdom-java-api/README.md

 * Find all checks
 * Find Details of a check
-* add users to a check to notify
+* Add users to a check to notify

 ## How to use the wrapper ?